 When it comes to software engineering, convoluted code can behave in ways that seemingly make no apparent sense.
-Engineering software often lacks interconnection among existing requirements, the source of these requirements, and underlying system infrastructure.
+Engineering software often lacks interconnection among existing requirements, the source of these requirements, and the underlying system infrastructure.
 This results in frustration for users, developers, and software engineers.

 Traceability in software engineering describes the extent to which documentation or code can be traced back to its point of origin.
 The goal of traceability is to provide better quality and consistency of product development.
 It brings the ability to verify the history, location, and application of an item by means of documented identification.

 In complex system industries like aerospace or defense, traceability is often a legal constraint to prove standard compliance of deliverables from stakeholder requirements to the qualified products.
 Not only is traceability mandated for safety-critical systems but without it, it is difficult to maintain consistency from early user requirements to the final phase of tested and delivered products.